Brayden and Kaitlyn’s bunk beds–designed and built by my husband

 If you have a choice in the matter, make these considerations–these are in order of importance for me:

 - I would recommend you choose two children who are on similar schedules.
-Brayden and Kaitlyn are both in elementary school, so they both need to be up at the same time.
-McKenna can sleep in some in the mornings (and does–she sleeps 1-1.5 hours later than they do).
+Brayden and Kaitlyn were both in elementary school, so they both needed to be up at the same time.
+McKenna could sleep in some in the mornings (and did–she slept 1-1.5 hours later than they did).
 Bedtime is not critical because you can stagger bedtime, but morning wake-up time is harder to have different.
 Now, if you have no choice, you can align morning wake up times to match and just make bedtime earlier for one child if she needs more sleep.

 - Choose your two best listeners.
 Which two children are better at obeying?
 This makes all the difference in room sharing.
-Brayden and Kaitlyn are great at following the rules, so they make easy room sharers.
+Brayden and Kaitlyn were great at following the rules, so they made easy room sharers.

 - Choose children who won’t play with each other as much.
 Many people will do the oldest and third share a room or second and fourth.
 Children who are right by each other in birth order are often good playmates.
 This can make for “party time” instead of sleep time.
 Obviously my oldest two do just fine sharing.
 That is why I list it below the “best listeners” part.

 - Consider gender.
 This is last on my list, though initially I had it first.
-Now, at some point–at some age–gender will move up the list of importance.
+At some point–at some age–gender will move up the list of importance.
 Right now, it is low for us.
-Even when children get old enough to want to be modest when changing clothes, clothes can be changed in the closet or in the bathroom.
+Even when children get old enough to want to be modest when changing clothes and need privacy, clothes can be changed in the closet or in the bathroom.
+Opposite-sex siblings can definitely share if needed, though by the time they are teenagers, they will want their own rooms if not sooner.

 Prepare them Mentally